 Mr. Kost noted that this was a retail building originally when it was built to sell log homes.
-He 147 thought it was a really nice looking building.
-He noted that there would not be a lot of visitors and 148 the people residing there would not have cars.
-So, Mr. Kost suggested that Mr. Gagne consider 149 that some parking could be reverted back to grass, which would mean less to screen; it would also 150 help with stormwater runoff.
-Mr. Kost was not suggesting added expense, but a possibility for the 151 future.
-Ms. Kessler noted that the required parking for this use, with 20 residents would be 10 152 parking spots.
-The existing parking spans the length of the long building, but she said that in the 153 CUP application, she would be clear that the intention is to concentrate those 10 spots right behind 154 the existing screening.
-Despite being vacant, parking was allowed there if someone wanted to stop 155 and look at the building/parking.
-156 adequately screened and the applicant's reason for this discussion was to gauge whether the Board
+He thought it was a really nice looking building.
+He noted that there would not be a lot of visitors and the people residing there would not have cars.
+So, Mr. Kost suggested that Mr. Gagne consider that some parking could be reverted back to grass, which would mean less to screen; it would also help with stormwater runoff.
+Mr. Kost was not suggesting added expense, but a possibility for the future.
+Ms. Kessler noted that the required parking for this use, with 20 residents would be 10 parking spots.
+The existing parking spans the length of the long building, but she said that in the CUP application, she would be clear that the intention is to concentrate those 10 spots right behind the existing screening.
+Despite being vacant, parking was allowed there if someone wanted to stop and look at the building/parking.

 Mr. Rangel said he drives by daily and never noticed lack of screening.
-He said it is a beautifulproperty and he was glad this was a considered use.
+He said it is a beautiful property and he was glad this was a considered use.
 He thought the screening was adequate.

 Mr. Hoefer asked whether the screening requirements for this use were different than if it returned to a retail use.
 Ms. Kessler said the Planning Board development standards include screening of parking areas.
-Ms. Brunner said that because this is a zoning standard, the parking must be adequate, the applicant would need to request an additional variance in addition to the one they were already requesting.
+Ms. Brunner said that because this is a zoning standard, the parking must be adequately screened and the applicant's reason for this discussion was to gauge whether the Board felt strongly that what existed was not adequate screening.
+If the Board felt the screening was not adequate, the applicant would need to request an additional variance in addition to the one they were already requesting.
 This was a higher standard because it is in zoning.
-The typical PlanningBoard landscaping standards could be waived by the Planning Board.
+The typical Planning 167 Board landscaping standards could be waived by the Planning Board.
+168